Hard On The Body: Canadian Troops Train For Arctic Defense - UrduPoint

 'Hard On The Body': Canadian Troops Train For Arctic Defense

-"Operating in the cold, it's hard on the body, but it also can be challenging with the aircraft as well," Vokey, an Air Force captain, told AFP during an exercise aimed at preparing Canadian troops to operate in the country's extreme north, a region fast becoming a military priority.
+"Operating in the cold, it's hard on the body, but it also can be challenging with the aircraft as well," Captain Vokey told AFP during an exercise aimed at preparing Canadian troops to operate in the country's extreme north, a region fast becoming a military priority.

 Canada is making a significant push to boost its military strength in the Arctic, which accounts for 40 percent of its territory.